jphietala/bank-subscription-prediction/README.md

 # bank-subscription-prediction
-Predicting if client will subscribe to bank term deposit
+Predicting if client will subscribe to bank term deposit.
+Course project of Computational Business Analytics at LUT University